technocrat/census/cumber.md

 {{insert /partials/Cumberland_population_table.html}}
 ~~~

-Tennessee has a population comparable to Massachusetts, and Kentucky has a population size between Louisiana and Oregon. to Indiana and Tennessee.
+Tennessee has a population comparable to Massachusetts, and Kentucky has a population size between Louisiana and Oregon.
 West Virginia falls between Idaho and Oklahoma.
-A single state it would be the fifth largest behind New York and ahead of Pennsylvania.
+A single state Cumberland would be the fifth largest behind New York and ahead of Pennsylvania.
 ![Cumberland at night](/img/cumber_at_night.png)

 The following table shows the population of Cumberland in relation to the European Union member states.